ansys/pyansys-dev-guide/doc/source/how-to/repository-protection.rst

 From the alert page, you can manually trigger a Dependabot pull request to resolve the vulnerability by clicking **Create Dependabot security update**.
-This automatically opens a PR that upgrades the affected dependency to a safe version.
+This automatically opens a PR to upgrade the affected dependency to a secure version.

 .. note::